Insert Standard Stigmatising Headline & Image Here

 For example, instead of saying ‘abuse’, you can say ‘substance use’.
 Or rather than saying ‘drug user’ you can say ‘person who uses drugs’.

-We recommend that People-First language is used as a standard for anyone reporting on addiction.
+We recommend that People-First language be used as a standard for anyone reporting on addiction.
 The one-page resource can be found here.

 3. Use your article as an opportunity to educate